 is performed initially in women over the age of 30.

-Palpable breast masses may be detected by a patient on a breast self-examination, or may be identified by the provider during a routine physical examination.
-Approximately 10% of breast masses are malignant, and thus a thorough work-up of any palpable breast mass is essential, regardless of age and personal risk factors for breast cancer.
-Common benign causes of palpable breast masses include fibrocystic condition, cysts, and fibroadenomas (see also Chapter 17: Breast Disorders).
+Palpable breast masses may be detected by a patient during breast self-examination, or may be identified by the provider during a routine physical examination.
+A breast mass may be a presenting symptom of breast cancer, and thus a thorough work-up of any palpable breast mass is essential, regardless of age and personal risk factors for breast cancer (see Chapter 17: Breast Disorders).
+Common benign causes of palpable breast masses include fibrocystic condition, cysts, and fibroadenomas.

 Clinicians should ask patients about temporal changes in the mass shape and size, as well as associated symptoms, including pain, skin thickening, and nipple discharge.
 A patient’s personal risk for breast cancer should be assessed, including age, previous breast biopsies, family history, and age at menarche and first pregnancy.